ibm-cloud-docs/watsonxdata/analyze_optimizer.md

       UNKNOWN: The task began execution, but the scheduler failed to record the outcome due to an unexpected condition.

    **Queued** : If multiple jobs are initiated from the Collect Statistics page, only one will remain in the Active state at a time.
-All other jobs will be placed in a queue and listed here.
-From the overflow menu, you can select Remove from queue to remove the record from Queued state to Active state.
+All other jobs will be listed and placed in a queue.
+From the overflow menu, you can select Remove from queue to remove the record from queue.

-   **Completed** : The jobs that have completed execution gets listed here.
+   **Completed** : The jobs that have completed execution are listed here.
 From the options available in the overflow menu, you can view the log, add the records to queue, or delete the records.